 I made a short You Tube video of our drive on The Atlantic Road that you can see below.

-We ended our 2 day journey at Molde and decided to spend 2 nights on a campsite so we could do our washing.
+We ended our 2 day journey at Molde and decided to spend 2 nights on the most amazing campsite so we could do our washing.
 The washing machine wasn’t great and struggled to cope with the contents of our washing bag but the view from our motorhome absolutely made up for it.
 I wonder whether I’ll get bored of these views?
 I’ll let you know in another 5 weeks when we leave Norway and head back to the UK.
+The campsite at Molde was called Kviltorp Camping and I can highly recommend it.